Social history: Germany

 Social history developed within the West German discipline of history during the 1950s-60s as the successor to national history, which was discredited in the aftermath of National Socialism.
-The German brand of the "history of society" or Alltagsgeschichte - Gesellschaftsgeschichte - has been known from its beginning in the 1960s for its application of sociological and political modernization theories to German history.
+The German brand of the "history of society" or Alltagsgeschichte - Gesellschaftsgeschichte - has been known since its emergence in the 1960s for applying sociological and political modernization theories to German history.
 Modernization theory was presented by Hans-Ulrich Wehler (1931–2014) and his Bielefeld School as the way to transform "traditional" German history, that is, national political history, centered on a few "great men," into an integrated and comparative history of German society encompassing societal structures outside politics.
 Wehler drew upon the modernization theory of Max Weber and concepts from Karl Marx, Otto Hintze, Gustav Schmoller, Werner Sombart and Thorstein Veblen.

 In the 1970s and early 1980s, German historians of society, led by Wehler and Jürgen Kocka of the "Bielefeld School", gained dominance in Germany by applying both modernization theories and social science methods.
-From the 1980s, however, they were increasingly criticized by proponents of the "cultural turn" for not incorporating culture in the history of society, for reducing politics to society, and for reducing individuals to structures.
+From the 1980s, however, they were increasingly criticized by proponents of the "cultural turn" for failing to incorporate culture into the history of society, for reducing politics to society, and for reducing individuals to structures.
 Historians of society inverted the traditional positions they criticized (analogously with Marx's inversion of Hegel).
-As a result, the problems involved in the positions criticized were not resolved, but only turned on their heads.
-The traditional focus on individuals was inverted in a modern focus on structures, the traditional focus on culture was inverted in a modern focus on structures, and traditional emphatic understanding was inverted in modern causal explanation.
+As a result, the problems inherent in the positions criticized were not resolved but were turned on their heads.
+The traditional focus on individuals was inverted into a modern focus on structures; the traditional focus on culture was inverted into a modern focus on structures; and traditional emphatic understanding was inverted into modern causal explanation.